AlexanderJCS/JANGL/README.md

 Then, put the jar file in a libs directory in your project.
 Then, [configure this as a dependency directory](https://www.jetbrains.com/help/idea/working-with-module-dependencies.html#add-a-new-dependency).

 After this, JANGL should be set up in your project.
-You can test it out by following the [quickstart guide](#quickstart-guide)
+You can test it out by following the [quickstart guide](#quickstart-guide).
+If you receive any errors, look at the [errors section](#errors).

 ## Errors

+If an error you are experiencing is not listed below, please [create an issue](https://github.com/AlexanderJCS/JANGL/issues/new).

 ### MacOS Thread Error
 If you receive an error on macOS when running JANGL, make sure to add the following VM option: